Panthera pardus tulliana: Distribution and habitat

 In the Caucasus, leopards were sighted around the Tbilisi area and in Shida Kartli province in Georgia, where they live primarily in dense forests.
 Several individuals were sighted in the lowland plains of the Kakheti region in 2004.

 Leopard signs were also found at two localities in Tusheti, the headwaters of the Andi Koysu and Assa rivers bordering Dagestan.
 Leopards are thought to occasionally move through Georgia from Russia, but naturalists hope they might become resident in Georgia in future if well protected in both countries.

 During surveys in 2013 – 2014, camera traps recorded leopards in 24 locations in southern Armenia, of which 14 were in the Zangezur Mountains.
 This trans-boundary mountain range provides an important breeding habitat for leopards in the Lesser Caucasus.

 In March 2007 and October 2012 an individual was photographed by a camera trap in Hirkan National Park, and surveys in 2013-2014 recorded leopards in five locations within the park.
 This protected area in southeastern Azerbaijan is in the Talysh Mountains, which are contiguous with the Alborz Mountains in Iran.

 The first male leopard crossing from Hirkan National Park into Iran was documented in February 2014, though it was killed in the Chubar Highlands in north-western Iran's Gilan province by a local hunter.
 The incident suggests that the Talysh Mountains are an important corridor for trans-boundary movement of leopards.

-Multiple leopards have been recorded in areas close to the Iran-Iraq border in Zangezur National Park, including females with cubs.
+Multiple leopards have been recorded in areas close to the Armenia-Azerbaijan border in Zangezur National Park, including females with cubs.
 Leopards have been sporadically recorded in northern Iraq.

 In October 2011 and January 2012, a leopard was photographed by a camera trap on Jazhna Mountain in the Zagros Mountains forest steppe in the Kurdistan Region, and between 2001 and 2014, at least nine leopards were killed by local people in this region.